 “We can get your money back.”

-If fraud criminals recently stole a portion of your savings or retirement nest egg, an offer to recover your funds may sound appealing.
+If you recently lost a portion of your savings or retirement nest egg to a cryptocurrency, forex, or binary options scam, an offer to recover your lost funds may sound very appealing.
 Unfortunately, for many victims of fraud, the offer may be another scheme that adds insult to injury.

 If you’ve been a recent victim of fraud, be prepared to guard against these follow-on schemes.

 Recently, a number of scammers successfully gained access to local news websites by using free or low-cost online press release distribution services.
 Here’s how it works:

 - The fraudsters create websites posing as fraud recovery investigators.
 The website is used to solicit fraud complaints, but also includes reassuring customer testimonials, A-plus ratings, and five-star reviews.

 - The scammers write a press release about avoiding and recovering from fraud, a break-through technology, or outstanding success record in returning money to victims.

 - Links to the scam’s website are cleverly planted in the press release.
 Often the fraudsters are quoted as expert sources.

 - The press release is then uploaded to a network of subscribing news outlets.